Finding the best heart rate monitors

-The simplest heart-rate monitors read and display the user's heart rate.
+The simplest of these heart-rate monitors read and display the user's heart rate.
 More advanced units can calculate calories expended during the workout and keep records to show a progression.
-Some heart-rate monitors come packed with additional features; those with GPS also allow wearers to calculate pace and distance.
-Some models can upload workout results to a website, which can add a social component to your routine.
+Some heart-rate monitors come packed with additional features and some models can upload workout results to a website, which can add a social component to your routine.
 Advanced monitors may have smart training or "virtual trainer" capabilities, setting your workout for you based on your personal information and goals.